José Maldonado Román: Early years

-Maldonado (birth name: José Maldonado Román) was born in the town of Juana Díaz when Puerto Rico was still a Spanish colony.
+Maldonado (birth name: José Maldonado Román) was born in the town of Juana Díaz when Puerto Rico was still a Spanish province.
 During this era, the economic situation for the common laborer was a difficult one.
 Most of the land was owned by wealthy landlords, loyal to the Spanish Crown, who at times were cruel and did not provide any type of medical or basic rights to their workers.
 Maldonado was incarcerated at the age of 11 and he began to resent the established authorities of the time.
 He later became known among his friends either as Don "Pepe" or by the nicknames "Aguila Blanca" (White Eagle) and "Aguila Azul" (Blue Eagle).

 Folk-hero

 Maldonado committed various criminal acts which made him an outlaw in the eyes of the Spanish authorities.
 According to La Democracia, a local political newspaper at the time, Maldonado was accused of robbery twice and sent to prison in 1887 and again in 1889.
 From 1890 to 1891, he was briefly incarcerated for aggravated assault.
 Maldonado, who operated in the areas of Juana Díaz and Ponce, continued his assault and robbing spree.
 He was captured and sent to jail once more in 1896.
-Even though his acts were considered criminal by the authorities, he gained the admiration of the common Jibaro (humble farmer) who viewed his acts as rebellion against the rich and powerful, and against the Spanish Crown which they considered oppressive.
+Even though his acts were considered criminal by the authorities, he gained the admiration of the common jibaro (humble farmer) who viewed his acts as rebellion against the rich and powerful, and against the Spanish Crown which they considered oppressive.